Niraja85/The-Shaurya-Fitness/README.md

 - Stock control.
 - Better form validation.
 - CMS / product management dashboard for superusers.
-- User permissions / groups to allow staff to have non-breaking access to the CMS.
 - Link up user profiles and subscription list.
 - Further improve user experience.
 - A blog to help increase traffic to the site.